char23fj/361-Group20-Project/README.md

 2. I am pleased to report full functionality for new user registration and changing account details.
 Note, however, that there are still some fields (address, state) in the registration form that are unused in the database and do not appear on the change details page.
 I can remove those from the new user page later.

 11/28 (Erik) Wrote SQL statement to create a "procedure" table in the database and a statement to fill it with data for use when testing the searching functionality of the application.

+11/29 (phil) Made search page accessible from the home page.
+Added a dropdown box for the procedures.
+Their values are the string name of the procedure so when we request a procedure we can pass that value to the request.
+I think this is best for our prototype so that the grader does not have to guess on what procedures exist.